-The deadline to reject the amendments (adopted in May 2022) to the International Health Regulations is fast approaching; this being by 1 December 2023.
+The deadline to reject the amendments (adopted in May 2022) to the International Health Regulations has now passed.

-The deadline for input into a further 307 proposed changes to International Health Regulations that are currently under negotiation is mid-January 2024 and, while the proposed changes are known and of grave concern, the WHO negotiations on those changes are being held to a large extent in secret and without public input.
+The deadline for input into a further 307 proposed changes to International Health Regulations that are currently under negotiation was the 27th January.
+This deadline has not been met and, while the proposed changes are known and of grave concern, the WHO negotiations on those changes are being held to a large extent in secret and without public input.

 I am sure you would be aware that given these are only amendments to an existing agreement they hence do not require any approval by our Government.